ZEDGR/cod2-server-launcher/README.md

     0 5 * * * cd /path/to/script && ./cod2script restart >/dev/null 2>&1

-This will update your server every day at 5 am.
+This will restart your server every day at 5 am.